zhenruiliao/seqnmf/README.md

-# seqNMF
+# seqNMF (jax implementation)

-This package is a Python port of the [SeqNMF MATLAB Toolbox](https://github.com/FeeLab/seqNMF).
-It provides a tool for performing unsupervised discovery of temporal sequences in high-dimensional data.
+This is [JAX](https://github.com/google/jax) implementation of seqNMF, a tool for unsupervised discovery of temporal sequences in high-dimensional data.
+With GPU accelation, the code runs ~400X faster than the original Numpy implementation.

 Credit for MATLAB toolbox: [Emily Mackevicius, Andrew Bahle, and the Fee Lab](http://web.mit.edu/feelab/).

-This Python toolbox was developed by [Jeremy Manning](http://www.context-lab.com/) as a hackathon project during the [2018 MIND Summer School](https://summer-mind.github.io/).
+Credit for Numpy implementation and README: [Jeremy Manning](http://www.context-lab.com/)

 ### Description
 SeqNMF uses regularized convolutional non-negative matrix factorization to extract repeated sequential patterns from high-dimensional data.
 The algorithm can discovery of patterns directly from timeseries data without reference to external markers or labels.